Malikbadmus/WorkPull/README.md

 2. Install the necessary dependencies:

-3. Configure the database connection in the `config.js` file.
+3. Configure the database connection in the `config.php` file.
 4. Start the development server:

 5. Access the application at: `http://localhost:`